 The Occupant Classification Module (OCM) is located underneath the passenger seat.

-The OCM uses input from the Flex Mat to classify the occupant in the passenger seat into a size category.
+The OCM uses input from the Bladder to classify the occupant in the passenger seat into a size category.
 The OCM communicates this information to the ORC.
-The ORC may modify the rate of passenger Air Bag inflation or prevent passenger Advanced Front Air Bag deployment based on occupant classification.
+The ORC may deactivate the Passenger Advanced Front Air Bag deployment based on occupant classification.